andybalholm/redwood/starlark.md

 - `status`: the HTTP status code.
   It can be changed to affect the status code the client receives.

+- `body`: The response’s body content, as a string.
+Assigning to body replaces the response’s content.

 - `acls`: a set containing the ACL tags that have been assigned to the response.
   If you modify the set, it can affect the action that Redwood takes.